Setting Up DKIM, SPF, and DMARC: Complete Guide

 Find Your SPF Include

-Your email provider will give you an SPF include statement.
-Common ones:
+Your email provider will give you an SPF include statement:

 | Provider | SPF Include |